+When it comes to cost estimation, the approach you choose—whether activity-based or resource-based—depends on the specific data and priorities of your project.
 When a BoQ or MTO is known it makes sense to use the activity-based approach for your estimates.
 If however, a rough schedule is available then resource-based estimating is also an option.
 While one department benefits from estimations based on resource-based estimating another will like the approach of the activity-based estimating better.
+But how do you decide which method aligns best with your team’s needs and goals?
+What are the challenges in adopting one method over the other?

 Activity-based estimating